-The Tag Conference has been a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
-The event has taken place in Berlin (2017) and Amsterdam (2018) with a combined fifty-four contributions from all five continents, and the room was exceptionally full during the two days.
-Directed by Javier Abarca and Edward Birzin for the Freie Universität, Berlin.
+The Tag Conference is the first academic event to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
+The event has taken place in Berlin (2017) and Amsterdam (2018) with a combined fifty-four contributions from all five continents and an exceptionally successful turnout in both occasions.
+Directed by Javier Abarca and Edward Birzin.

 Seminar with Adam, Akay and Wermke Leinkauf